smlsvnssn/ouml/README.md

 If `val` is a function, returns first item where `val` returns `true`.
 The function receives `value, index, array` as arguments.
 If `val` is a function, `prop` can be omitted.
 If `val` is not a function, `val` is compared to the value of property `prop`.

-`subArrayProp` is a reference to the property containing nested arrays.
+`subArrayProp` is a `string` matching the property containing nested arrays.

 #### ö.filterDeep( arr, val, subArrayProp, prop ) → Array item